AndriBaal/shura/README.md

 - Group system that acts like a chunk system to organize components and manage big worlds

-- Built in support for postprocessing of your renders
+- Support for postprocessing of your renders

 - Physics simulations directly implemented into the component system through [rapier](https://github.com/dimforge/rapier) (feature flag 'physics')